yochaigal/cairn/wip/2e/growth.md

 ## Triggers: a Framework for Growth

 As characters engage with the game world, they must increasingly adapt to new realities in the fiction.
 Some of these adaptations are minor and rarely revisited again.
 Others are cumulative, representing a collection of related experiences.
 And some experiences are so powerful that their impact is immediate and unparalleled.
 For each of these it can be helpful to assign _Triggers_, or opportunities for growth.
 These represent significant turning points in a character's life, and should be met with a permanent and related change!
-The following examples represent an inexhaustive list:
+The following examples represent an inexhaustive list of triggers that could lead to character growth:

 - Injury or contamination by a powerful entity
-- Exposure to a powerful Relic
+- Long-term exposure or manipulation of a powerful Relic
 - Advancement within a Faction
 - Resolution of a Bond or Omen
 - Forging a relationship with a being of great power